ARMmbed/k64f-border-router/README.md

 * [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/) - for viewing the debug output.

 ## Configuration
-To configure the FRDM-K64F border router you need to make changes in the yotta configuration file `config.json` in the root directory of the source tree.
+To configure the FRDM-K64F Border Router you need to make changes in the yotta configuration file `config.json` in the root directory of the source tree.
 For the complete list of configuration options, please refer to the [Nanostack Border Router](https://github.com/ARMmbed/nanostack-border-router) documentation.

 ```json
   "k64f-border-router": {